Pharmaceutical Quality Management System (QMS) is a set of procedures and practices that contribute to product quality.

 - Utility system

-It ensures that the final product is according to customer requirements, as well as regulatory requirements to which the manufacturer is obliged to follow.
-It uses monitoring methods such as Quality Assurance to prevent quality deviation and emphasize documentation to record all problems and their solutions.
+It ensures that the final product is according to customer requirements, as well as regulatory requirements which the manufacturer is obliged to follow.

 Applicable Pharmaceutical QMS Regulations and Standards